tenondecrpc/edge-api/README.md

 yarn start
 ```

 The server is now running on `http://localhost:4000`.
-You can send the API requests implemented in `server.js`, e.g. [`http://localhost:4000/find`](http://localhost:4000/find).
+You can send the API requests implemented in `server.js`.

 ### 3. Testing the endpoints